Visiting other libraries and galleries

 Borrowing from UEA

-NUA is part of the SCONUL Access scheme which allows many university students and staff to borrow or use books and journals at other libraries which belong to the scheme.
+Norwich University of the Arts is part of the SCONUL Access scheme which allows many university students and staff to borrow or use books and journals at other libraries which belong to the scheme.

 Staff, part-time, distance learning and placement students, plus full-time taught postgraduates may be given the following borrowing rights by UEA: